Superboy: Fictional character biographies

-Superboy joins the Legion
+Joining the Legion

 Though Superboy encounters few super-powered peers on Earth, he occasionally befriends teens living on other worlds that have superpowers.
 Not until Cosmic Boy, Saturn Girl, and Lightning Lad come into the past to recruit him for the thirtieth-century Legion of Super-Heroes does Superboy find a group of super-powered friends with whom he regularly interacts.
 Superboy's career in fact is the inspiration for the formation of the Legion.
 Throughout his teenage years, Superboy travels to the future under his own power to join the Legion in fighting threats to Earth and the United Planets, to which Earth belongs.
 Superboy becomes a core member of the Legion during two extended, full membership stints in the Legion, including two terms as Deputy Leader.
-Through the Legion, Superboy also regularly meets with his cousin Kara, Supergirl, but because of telepathic hypnotism employed by Saturn Girl, Superboy never remembers Kara, or any other information relating to his future career as Superman or the future of his family and friends, when he returns to his normal, 20th-century era.
+Through the Legion, Superboy also regularly meets with his cousin Kara, Supergirl, but because of telepathic hypnotism employed by Saturn Girl, Superboy does not remember Kara, or any other information relating to his future career as Superman or the future of his family and friends, when he returns to his time.

 One of the youths who becomes a member of the Legion is Lar Gand, a teenager whom Superboy first knows as Mon-El when he crash-lands on Earth in Superboy's era.
-The teenager, who has powers identical to Superboy, initially has amnesia, and because he carries a message from Jor-El, Superboy believes him to be his big brother and dubs him Mon-El.
+The teenager, who has powers identical to Superboy, initially has amnesia, and because he carries a message from Jor-El, Superboy believes him to be his older brother and dubs him Mon-El.
 When Mon-El is exposed to lead, his memory returns.
-He reveals that he is actually a Daxamite named Lar Gand, and for Daxamites, lead is more deadly than Kryptonite.
-To save his life, Superboy projects Mon-El into the Phantom Zone, where Mon-El would linger for a millennium before being freed by the Legion.
+He reveals that he is a Daxamite named Lar Gand, and for Daxamites, lead is as deadly as Kryptonite is to Kryptonians.
+To save his life, Superboy projects Mon-El into the Phantom Zone, where Mon-El would remain for a millennium before being freed by the Legion.
 In the Legion, the two teens remain close friends.
 The alternate Superboy from the Pocket Universe would die in Mon-El's arms.